It pays to be certified – at least in the realm of project management.

 - Project management experience: Depending on which category you fall under, you’ll need either 4,500 or 7,500 hands-on experience managing and directing projects professionally within the last eight years.

-- Project management professional training: Last but not least, you’ll need to complete 35 hours of project management specific training from a Registered Education Provider (REP).
-GoSkills is an REP and our PMP Certification Training course provides the required 35 hours of project management education.
+- Project management professional training: Last but not least, you’ll need to complete 35 hours of project management specific training from an Authorized Training Partner (ATP).
 You can view the number of PDUs each of our project management courses is worth here.

 * A secondary degree is defined as a high school diploma, associate’s degree, or global equivalent.